Is your PC infected with Ransomware? Explore these tools to check and remove the malware.

-VirusTotal is one of the most popular services to check your file for all kind of malware, Trojans, worms, viruses.
-Maximum file size supported is 128MB.
+VirusTotal is one of the most popular services to check your file for all kinds of malware, Trojans, worms, viruses.
+The maximum file size supported is 128MB.

 VirusTotal would be useful to scan any suspicious files.

-Emsisoft got the bunch for decryption tools to help you to recover your files.
+Emsisoft got a bunch of decryption tools to help you to recover your files.
 You can download the one you need without paying the ransom.

 McAfee got Ransomware Recover (Mr2) which helps to decrypt the files, applications, applets, etc.